Building RESTful APIs with Node.js and Express

 npm install express cors body-parser

-package is used to enable Cross-Origin Resource Sharing (CORS), which is required if you want to allow other domains to access your API.
+The express package is the main package for the Express framework.
+The body-parser package is used to parse the request body of incoming HTTP requests.
+The cors package is used to enable Cross-Origin Resource Sharing (CORS), which is required if you want to allow other domains to access your API.

-in the root directory of our project and add the following code:
+Now, let’s create a new file called index.js in the root directory of our project and add the following code:

 const express = require('express');